vsoch/caliper/README.md

  - **Manager** a handle to interact with a package manager
  - **Extractor** a controller to use a manager to extract metrics of interest
  - **Version repository** a repository created by an extractor that tagged commits for package releases
- - **Metrics** are a type of classes that can extract a single timepoint, or a change over time (e.g., lines changed)
+ - **Metrics** are a type of classes that can extract a single timepoint, or a change over time (e.g., lines changed).
+You can see example metrics that have been extracted under [examples/metrics](examples/metrics) or in the [vsoch/caliper-metrics](https://github.com/vsoch/caliper-metrics) repository.

 ### Managers